Get your perfect biometric photo (compliance guaranteed)

 You may attach a color or black and white photo - it is up to you.
-Background must be white, plain and clear.
-No patterns or shadows allowed.
-If you have some trouble with obtaining a clear, white background, just use an online photo editor and remove the unsuitable background from your image.
-This photo tool will automatically change background on the recommended color.
-Do not take a picture in white clothes because a photograph must show a clear difference between the person’s face and the background.
-Photographs must represent natural skin and eyes colors.
+A background must be white, plain and clear.
+No patterns or shadows are allowed.
+If you have some trouble with obtaining a clear, white background, use an online photo editor to remove the background from your image.
+This photo tool will automatically change the background to the recommended color.
+Do not take a picture in white clothes because a photograph must show a clear difference between the person’s clothing and the background.
+Photographs must represent natural skin and eye colors.
 If you have a “red eye” effect in your picture, do not retouch it.
 Just take another photo without a flash lamp.

-You can wear your business or casual clothes and have a hairstyle you like.
-A beard is optional.
-Jewellery is not forbidden in the PR photo but it is better to take it off and it may obscure or cover your face (especially massive earrings obscuring your face oval).
+You can wear your business or casual clothes and have your hair how you like.
+A beard is allowed.
+Jewellery is not forbidden in the PR photo but it is better to take it off as it may obscure or cover your face (especially big earrings).

-If you are in a wheelchair, you can place a white blanket behind your head because in the picture no other objects must be visible.
-But a much better idea is to go to take a photo with a backrest visible behind you and then just remove a wrong background thanks to a photo service online.
-Save your time and energy - we will put the perfect background for you!
+If you are in a wheelchair, you should place a white blanket behind your head because in the picture no other objects can be visible.
+But a much better idea is to go to take a photo with a backrest visible behind you and then just remove the background using an online photo service online.
+Save your time and energy - we will make the background perfect for you!

 Headwear or nasal cannula

 You can wear head covering for medical purposes or a nasal cannula in your permanent resident photo – as long as your eyes remain clearly visible.
-You need just submit a letter from your doctor explaining the situation.
+You just need to submit a letter from your doctor explaining the situation.